10 Things That Feel Great When You Are No Longer Pregnant

 - Waxing your bikini line becomes much easier again.
 Bonus: you can also bend to wax your legs and cut your toenails!

-- You feel lighter when walking, and don’t have to puff like a polar bear when climbing the stairs.
+- You feel lighter when you walk and don’t have to puff like a polar bear when climbing the stairs.

 - You can get out of the bed (or sofa, or whatever place where you passed out) easily.
 You can also turn over in bed in one smooth motion.